LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 ###### Answer:
 1. Define tokens to represent terminals.

 For this question, we need to represent logical operators, boolean values, and parentheses.
-That is, we can define inside bison file:
+Thus, we firstly need to define those tokens inside the bison file:
 ```bison
 %token LPAREN RPAREN
 %token AND OR NOT
 %token BOOL
 ```
 2. Next, in the flex file, we have to do a lexical analysis for generating the tokens.
-My answer is:
+My sample answer is:
 ```flex
 "TRUE"                  { return BOOL; }
 "FALSE"                 { return BOOL; }